 By presenting great music to our audience from both emerging and established repertoire, we aspire to make the arts inclusive in people’s everyday lives, thereby adding an intrinsic richness and purpose.
 In 2011, the Festival’s total attendance was 295,000, proving just how popular a destination it is for tourists and local audiences alike.

 The Festival experienced a passing of the guard as Jacques Émond retired in 2010 and Petr Cancura was appointed as the new Programming Manager early in 2011.
 Petr is only the second programming manager in its 32 years.

-The Ottawa International Jazz Festival is the premier music event to take place in downtown Ottawa and we are proud to be part of the continuing tradition of bringing jazz to the National Capital Region.
+The TD Ottawa Jazz Festival is the premier music event to take place in downtown Ottawa and we are proud to be part of the continuing tradition of bringing jazz to the National Capital Region.
 Set on a bold path, trailblazing the most dynamic programming and innovations the Festival continues to present the finest musicians from across Canada and around the world in all genres and inspirations of Jazz.

 2020 marks the Festival’s 40th anniversary year!
 From June 21 – July 1 the TD Ottawa Jazz Festival will present hundreds of musicians from across Canada and around the world in an array of vibrant concerts.
 Announcements will be made this spring.